 A Record Number of Italian Applicants: What Does it Mean for You?

 The EPSO AD5 competition is always fiercely contested, but the numbers for the 2026 competition are particularly striking.
-A staggering 174,922 candidates applied, and a dominant 79,450 of those came from Italy – representing a massive 45.7% of the total applicant pool.
+A staggering 174,727 candidates applied, and a dominant 79,343 of those came from Italy – representing a massive 45.4% of the total applicant pool.
 This is a significant increase from previous years and presents a unique challenge for Italian candidates.
-While enthusiasm is high, understanding the realities of the geographical quota and the resulting competition is crucial for success.
+While enthusiasm is high, understanding the realities of the geographical balance system and the resulting competition is crucial for success.

 The Numbers Tell a Story